 Secured and unsecured loans are among the best ways to access funds in an emergency or for any other immediate requirement.
-Generally, people prefer secured loans as it assures them of high-value loan amounts at lower interest rates and favourable terms in lieu of a valuable collateral.
-Of these, gold loans and loans against property are the two most common types of secured loans.
+Generally, people prefer secured loans as they assure them of high-value loan amounts at lower interest rates and favourable terms in lieu of valuable collateral.
+Of these, gold loans and Loans Against Property are the two most common types of secured loans.

 A gold loan is availed by placing gold as collateral against which borrowers can obtain loan amounts up to 75% of the pledged gold’s current valuation.
 These are usually short-term loans with low-interest rates and moderate tenors.
 Moreover, lenders are not very stringent about your credit history or CIBIL score allowing you to secure loans even with low credit scores.

 Borrowers need to pledge either a residential or commercial property that they own as security to take up a Loan Against Property (LAP).
 Also known as property loans or mortgage loans, they extend for a longer duration.

 The rate of interest on gold loans is normally fixed.
 Whereas, the interest rate for a Loan Against Property can be tendered at either fixed or floating interest rates.

 One can avail of high loan amounts of up to 80% of the pledged property’s market price.
 The interest rates on a property loan are competitive and credit history is crucial to loan eligibility.
 Hence, a low CIBIL score may not fetch you ideal loan deals.